 Cats are a good enough way of preventing or reducing the number of roaches in your home.
 However, as discussed in the article, they’re not the best way to fight a roach infestation.
 If you’re looking to get rid of roaches permanently, try poison baits, boric acid, glue traps, liquid concentrates, or pesticides.

-To prevent roaches from getting into your home, cut off their food supply by always cleaning spilled food or leftover food in the kitchen.
-Also, block crevices and entry points, clean your cabinets, and get rid of old boxes and newspapers.
+To prevent roaches from getting into your home, cut off their food supply by constantly cleaning spilled food or leftover food in the kitchen.
+Also, block crevices and entry points, clean your cabinets and get rid of old boxes and newspapers.